Send the link below via email or IMCopy

 , adopting instead, in large measure, the biological determinism of Charles Darwin and the economic determinism of Karl Marx.

-Realism (art and literature), in art and literature, an attempt to describe human behavior and surroundings or to represent figures and objects exactly as they act or appear in life.
+Realism (art and literature) is an aesthetic attempt to describe/explore human behavior and surroundings and to represent figures and objects exactly as they act or appear in life.

-naturalism, a term more properly applied to literature, attempts to apply scientific theories to art
+naturalism, a term more properly applied to the literature of this week, attempts to apply scientific theories to art.

 is often opposed to romantic fiction.